physicsturtle/physicsturtle_old/math/calculus-III/Unit4/lessonI.md

 unit: unit4
 ---

+- the jacobian revisited
+- Changing bounds of integration
+- Changing the function of itnegration
+- Changing the area element

 The process of changing variables for functions of several variables in order to calculate an integral is not quite as simple as it is for a function of a single variable.
 This is because we now have many different derivative combinations that we can take!
 How can we combine these to appropriately scale our area or volume element?